 Finally, to recap, in this article, we explained what an ERP system is, what it does and how significant it is for business success.
 We looked at the functional area of operations and the difference between business processes and business function.
 And at the end, we brought in some examples of the ERP software and vendors in the market today.

-What do you think guys?
+Have any doubt?
 Let me know what you think in the comment section below.

 References